-The Mark Bertus Prize will be awarded annually for the best paper in the JURF.
-Authors of the top three articles in the Summer 2017 issue will be invited to present their research at the Financial Management Association meeting in Boston, on October 11-14, 2017.
-A panel of judges will select the winner who will receive $1,000.
+The Mark J. Bertus Prize will be awarded for the best paper in the JURF.
+A panel of judges will select the winner who will also receive $1,000.
+Each runner-up will receive $250.

 All articles are subject to blind review by faculty.
 Recognizing that the typical “revise and resubmit” model of most academic journals is not optimal given the time constraints of undergraduates the JURF will follow a no revisions policy.
 Authors will receive a yes or no along with a full referee report that may recommend extensions or suggestions for future research.
 Simple cosmetic changes may be required prior to publication.